dvidelabs/flatcc/README.md

 Release 0.6.2 (in development) is primarily a bug fix release, refer to CHANGELOG for details.
-A long standing bug has been fixed where where objects created before a call to _create_as_root would not be properly aligned, and buffer end is now also padded to largest object seen within the buffer.
+A long standing bug has been fixed where where objects created before a call to `_create_as_root` would not be properly aligned, and buffer end is now also padded to largest object seen within the buffer.
 Note that for clang debug builds, -fsanitize=undefined has been added and this may require dependent source code to also use that flag to avoid missing linker symbols.
 The feature can be disabled in CMakeLists.txt.
-CMake has been bumped to version 3.16 which is the latest version where Appveyor will build MVSC 2015.
+CMake has been bumped to version 3.16 which is the latest version where Appveyor will build MVSC 2025.
 Warnings added for potential name conflicts in enum names and table fields that could result in confusing C compiler errors.
 Not all warnigs are errors to the option `-s` was also added to silence warnings.
 The existing `-g`